asaadsaad/MWA-demo-angular03/README.md

 This repo has the following Angular demos"
 1. Angular Services
 2. Angular Router
-3. Angular Featured Module
-4. Angular Lazy-Loaded Featured Module
+3. Angular Lazy-Loaded Featured Module